BlackxSnow/CppOpenGLEngine/README.md

 # CppOpenGLEngine

 This is a purely educational project focused on low level game engine creation using OpenGL.
+Note that this is not intended to be used for anything, and is by all means a very poorly functioning project.
+Refer to ECSSpaceSim for a more robust engine design (and better architecture).

 Requires a C++ ISO 17 capable compiler.